Z41N/Z41N/README.md

 # Hey!
 I'm Zain 👋

-I'm an experienced software engineer with a demonstrated history of working in the gaming, fashion, and healthcare industries, currently working at Amazon.
+I'm an experienced software engineer with a demonstrated history of working in the gaming, fashion, and healthcare industries.
 Programming has always been a hobby of mine, but recently its become a more significant part of my life.
 I'm extremely proud of my accomplishments so far, and am motivated to keep the momentum going by learning from and helping like-minded individuals.

 For more about what I'm up to, you can visit my website at [Z41N.com](https://www.z41n.com).